PowerShell’s Where-Object

 operator.

-How to find files with Where-Object
+How do I find files with Where-Object?

 Let’s look at an example where we utilize Where-Object